cdfoundation/sig-interoperability/docs/vocabulary.md

 * Outputs: Repository URLs.
 Repositories updated.

 #### Provision
-* Semantics: Request that a new environment, infrastructure, or other resources be provisioned, for example, a test cluster or object storage.
+* Semantics: Request that a new physical or virtual server, network, or other resource be allocated or created.
+Examples include a test cluster or object storage.
-* Aliases: Obtain, Request
+* Aliases: Obtain, Request, Allocate
 * Inputs: Resource Request Parameters
 * Outputs: Provisioned Resources (with connection info)